April 26, 2018

 A classic meal in Yucatán.
 The locals use to eat pork with beans on Mondays as the main meal, but you can try to eat every day of the week.
 Even though this is not soup, you can’t miss it, so give it a try and prepare because the best is yet to come.

-The Frijol con Puerco is made of black beans soup with pork meat cubes, onions, and tomatoes, you can also eat it with radish, coriander, lemon and, of course, habanero chili.
-Its flavor is the combination of beans with spices and tasty pork meat, all boiled for hours to concentrate the flavor into a thick, savoury broth you will surely remember.
+The Frijol con Puerco is made of black beans soup with pork meat cubes, onions, and tomatoes, you can also eat it with radish, coriander, lemon, and, of course, habanero chili.
+Its flavor is the combination of beans with spices and tasty pork meat, all boiled for hours to concentrate the flavor into a thick, savory broth you will surely remember.

-You can order each of these dishes by themselves, but this Platón Yucateco has everything you need to taste the best flavors of Yucatan’s cuisine because it is a mix of typical and the most famous dishes of it.
-It includes deep fried quesadillas stuffed with cheese, salbutes (thick fried tortillas with chicken, turkey or pork meat, lettuce, avocado, tomato and cured purple onion) and panuchos, quite similar to the salbutes, but stuffed with refried black beans for extra Yucatecan awesomeness.
+You can order each of these dishes by themselves, but this Platón Yucateco has everything you need to taste the best flavors of Yucatan cuisine because it is a mix of typical and the most famous dishes of it.
+It includes deep-fried quesadillas stuffed with cheese, salbutes (thick fried tortillas with chicken, turkey or pork meat, lettuce, avocado, tomato, and cured purple onion), and panuchos, quite similar to the salbutes, but stuffed with refried black beans for extra Yucatecan awesomeness.

 Panuchos are like Yucatecan’s tacos.
 They are fried soft tortilla stuffed with black refried beans.
 At the top of it, cochinita, cured purple onion slices, lettuce, and avocado.
 A tasty mix of fried food with the unique sour and salty flavor of cochinita pibil perfectly seasoned with the purple onion.

-Achiote and orange juice among other ingredients give the unique taste to this fish that mixes the traditional flavors of Yucatecan cuisine such as sweet orange and sour achiote.
-It is also prepared “baked” within banana leaves, either in a dugout pit or an oven.
+Achiote and orange juice among other ingredients give a unique taste to this fish that mixes the traditional flavors of Yucatecan cuisine such as sweet orange and sour achiote.
+It is also prepared “baked' within banana leaves, either in a dugout pit or an oven.